jcornaz/islands-on-map/README.md

 I found this interesting and decided to do the same task from scratch as a small personal exercise.

 However, as I'm not applying for the job position, I can change the points of the tasks I don't like.
-For instance I'll go for [Ktor](https://github.com/ktorio/ktor) instead of SpringBoot, and I'll not provide the endpoint `POST /api/maps` because it does not respect the semantic of REST verbs IMHO.
+For instance I'll go for [Ktor](https://github.com/ktorio/ktor) instead of SpringBoot.

 ### Assignment
 #### Concept
+A *map* is a a collection of *tiles*

 An *island* is formed by *tiles* of type "land" which are surrounded by "water" tiles.
-Two tiles belong to the same island if they touch.
+Two tiles of type "land" belong to the same island if they are *adjacent*.

-A *map* is a an collection of *tiles*

 Two given tiles are considered *adjacent* if they are directly vertically or horizontally next to each other.
-If they touch with their corners they do not count as *adjacent*.
+If they touch with their corners they are not *adjacent*.

 #### Provided endpoint
 https://private-2e8649-advapi.apiary-mock.com/map shall be called to get a map.